 Non-exam assessment, will include food investigation, food preparation and cooking.
 This contributes 50% of the total marks.
+The NEA will include two 20-hour projects plus a 3-hour practical exam.

 You will be able to make informed decisions about a wide range of further learning opportunities and career pathways, such as: